StephenCleary/CalculatedProperties/README.md

         get { return MyValue * 2; }
     }

 However, this is not maintainable.
-The core problem is that the calculation of +MyCalculatedValue+ and the declaration of the dependency are far apart, in different properties.
+The core problem is that the calculation of `MyCalculatedValue` and the declaration of the dependency are far apart, in different properties.
 As the calculations change and grow more complex, eventually the dependencies will not be correct.

 An alternative is to define a property dependency mapping in code, as [this StackOverflow answer](http://stackoverflow.com/a/4596666/263693) suggests.
 A concrete implementation is available [in a Code Project article](http://www.codeproject.com/Articles/375192/WPF-The-calculated-property-dependency-problem).
 This solution makes the properties look like: